MakeSoil/Public-Pages/learn/learn.md

 # What if I live in an apartment complex?
 Can I still host a Soil Site?

 Yes.
 An apartment complex can actually be an ideal place to start a Soil Site.
 In fact, our first ever Soil Site was started in an apartment complex!

-You can read the story of how it happened here: <https://www.makesoil.org/story>
+In some cases, the property manager may be inspired to support you and may even want to become a Soil Maker of the Soil Site alongside you - which is great!
+In most cases though, it will be preferable for a resident to take ultimate responsibility for the Soil Site, without disturbing the property manager from carrying out their existing duties.

+If you need to mitigate some typical concerns that a property manager may have, scroll down these FAQs to read answers to common questions including 'Will my pile smell bad?' and 'Will my pile attract pests e.g. rats?'

 # What if I don’t have access to garden space?
 Where can I host a Soil Site?